True Wealth Review 2024 – Pros & Cons

 Interestingly, you can deposit CHF, EUR, USD, and GBP!
 This is an excellent feature.

-You can also do so from the interface to withdraw your money.
-You can only do the transfer to an account in your name.
-You must close your account to go lower than 8500 CHF.
+You can also withdraw your money from the interface.
+You can only transfer to an account in your name.
+You must close your account to withdraw less than 8500 CHF.

 Withdrawing and depositing money into your True Wealth account is quite standard.
 There are no surprises here.